jaredhendrickson13/pfsense-api/README.md

 # Requirements

-- pfSense CE 2.5.0 and pfSense 22.01 or later is supported. (older pfSense versions may be compatible with older versions of pfSense API)
+- pfSense CE 2.5.0 and pfSense Plus 22.01 or later is supported. (older pfSense versions may be compatible with older versions of pfSense API)
 - pfSense API requires a local user account in pfSense.
 The same permissions required to make configurations in the webConfigurator are required to make calls to the API endpoints.
 - While not an enforced requirement, it is **strongly** recommended that you configure pfSense to use HTTPS instead of